campfireunion/docs/docs/1.0/flipside/how-tos/other/how-to-export-audio-data.md

 # How to export audio data

-Here's how you can export audio data from Flipside Studio:
+Here's how you can export audio data from Flipside:

 **Step 1.** Select and load the recording in the **Recordings** menu for the audio you want to export.

-**Step 2.** Take your headset off and look at Flipside Studio's user switcher interface on your desktop.
+**Step 2.** Take your headset off and look at Flipside's user switcher interface on your desktop.

 **Step 3.** Click on the button with the recording's name (along the bottom of the desktop switcher interface).
 This will bring up the **Take Editor** menu.